SesQ: A Surface Electrostatic Simulator for Precise Energy Participation Ratio Simulation in Superconducting Qubits: Introduction

 In this paper, we present a solution to this simulation bottleneck: SesQ, a surface integral equation simulator tailored for the precise simulation of the EPR.
 Unlike the FEM, which requires meshing the entire $3$D volume, our approach utilizes the Surface Integral Equation (SIE) method.
 This reduces the problem dimensionality, requiring discretization only on the quasi-$2$D superconducting layers.
 By combining this with a dedicated non-conformal boundary mesh refinement scheme, we can capture the singular electric field at conductor edges with high precision without the significant growth in the number of unknowns.
 As a result, the EPR simulation problems, usually of a multiscale nature, can be addressed by SesQ in a single-step simulation, which avoids manual intervention and uncontrollable errors in the divide-and-conquer scheme.
 We demonstrate that SesQ offers a dual advantage of speed and accuracy.
 It accelerates both capacitance extraction and the calculation of the EPR by orders of magnitude compared to the FEM.
 While achieving comparable accuracy for capacitance extraction, SesQ delivers superior precision for the EPR calculations, enabling the efficient optimization of superconducting chip layout designs to minimize the dielectric loss.

 The remainder of this paper is organized as follows.
 Section~\ref{sec:method} details the methods, including the formulation of the integral equation method, the derivation of the Green's function for multilayer space, and the mesh refinement techniques.
-Section~\ref{sec:results} presents a few numerical results, including validations against the analytical solutions and comparisons with the FEM simulations for capacitance extractions and the EPR calculations, the EPR calculations of realistic qubit designs, and qubit pattern optimization for the EPR minimization.
+Section~\ref{sec:results} presents numerical results, including validation against analytical solutions, comparisons with FEM for capacitance extraction and EPR calculation, EPR evaluation of realistic qubit designs, and qubit pattern optimization for EPR minimization.
 Finally, Sec.~\ref{sec:conclusion} concludes this paper.